CarboTech: History

+In 2016, the heat recovery system for activation and reactivation was expanded and put into use.
+In 2017 the rotary kiln was also upgraded for reactivation.
+In 2018, the area for mobile Plug & Clean systems was expanded.

+In 2021, the company entered the food, beverage, cement, and automotive markets.
+The company site was acquired from the lease and the company property at the old production site in Castrop-Rauxel was sold.
+In 2023, the company expanded to become a full-service provider with an exchange service (including silo and multi-chamber vehicles), cooperation in plant engineering, grinding and packaging systems.

 Group of CarboTech Companies

 The Bergbau Forschung which was established in 1958 is the root for the company.
 After several changes due to spin offs and after the take over from the International Chemical Investors Group, in the period between 2010 and 2013, the original company was split into CarboTech AC GmbH, CarboTech Production GmbH and CarboTech Services GmbH.